jillesca/network-automation/README.md

 - use ansible as a container
 - use ansible as part of a pipeline

-# Build and Use ansible on a container
+## Build and use ansible on a Container

 build docker image from root dir